-- Buying or stealing an essay or response. - Hiring someone to write the report or assignment. - Copying ideas, phrases, or words from the internet or reference sources without documentation and using them in an assignment. - Using someone's ideas without reference to that person. - Using notes from research that are actually direct or paraphrased quotations. - Copying/pasting photographs, illustrations, graphs, or other visual aids without citing the source.
+- Buying or stealing an essay or response. - Selling or distributing an essay, assignment, assessment, etc. to other students. - Hiring someone to write the report or assignment. - Copying ideas, phrases, or words from the internet or reference sources without documentation and using them in an assignment. - Using someone's ideas without reference to that person. - Using notes from research that are actually direct or paraphrased quotations. - Copying/pasting photographs, illustrations, graphs, or other visual aids without citing the source.

 A teacher who determines that a student is guilty of the above offenses shall take all reasonable and necessary steps to address this first with the student and their parents/guardian, may give a grade of zero for the work in question, and may then refer this matter to an administrator.
 Violations may result in loss of privileges such as special student passes and membership in the National Honor Society and will lead to appropriate disciplinary action, including but not limited to suspension.
-A student who disagrees with the teacher's finding that s/he is guilty of cheating or plagiarism can appeal this finding to the Principal.
+A student who disagrees with the teacher's finding that they are guilty of cheating or plagiarism can appeal this finding to the Principal.